bobsquatch/bogo-repository/README.md

         so sweet
         and so cold.

-WHAT U MEAN IT NO COMPILE?
+WAT U MEAN IT NO COMPILE?